-Michael is a policy analyst, community organizer, and strategic communicator doggedly working his way toward food and energy systems that are secure, sovereign, and resilient.
+Michael is a policy analyst, community organizer, and strategic communicator based in NW Washington.
+Recently, he's focused his energy on electing leaders up and down the ballot who will make progress toward food and energy systems that are secure, sovereign, and resilient.
 Despite running away briefly to California, he's PNW to the bone.
 Michael holds a M.S. in Environmental Policy and Management and a B.S. in Earth System Science, with Honors, both from Stanford University.
 He currently sits on the board of the Riveters Collective, the Campaign Committee of the Whatcom Democrats, and is a proud member of the Bellingham Tenants Union.

 PROJECT + ACADEMIC CONSULTING

 Michael has lived on the West Coast of the US for 25 years, surrounded by the boldest innovators on the planet.
 As a millennial, he brings a unique capacity for pattern-recognition and trend-spotting to the business of project consulting and research.
 Click on any image below for a brief project description.

 In 2017-18, his clients have included Sightline Institute, the Barilla Center for Food and Nutrition, and MASH Strategy Studio.
 In 2015-16, he conducted his first four projects as a Student Consultant with the Stanford Global Projects Center (GPC) and the Stanford Community Engaged Learning Program (CELP).

 Independent Project Consultant